-Vital were tasked with providing a flexible energy solution for the upcoming Sugar House Island development that would be future-proofed for for further development.
+Vital were tasked with providing a flexible energy solution for the upcoming Sugar House Island development that would be future-proofed for further development.

 Sugar House Island is situated at Three Mills, adjacent to the Queen Elizabeth Olympic Park in Stratford, east London.
 The 26-acre site will see the regeneration and renovation of a former industrial area to provide a mixed-use development consisting of 1,200 homes, 58,000m² of commercial office space and restaurants, cafés and retail units, as well as a 350-bed hotel and planning permission for a 2-form entry primary school.